slsa-framework/oss-na24-slsa-workshop-model-integrity/model_signing/readme.md

 ```

 You see a list of files present in the model, each with their corresponding path and digest.
 Notice the digest is of type `sha256-p1`.
 Model files can be several hundreds of gigabytes in size.
-So to speed up hash computation, each file is split into multiple chunks that are hashes separately. `p` stands for "parallel", because multiple hashing routines work in parallel to compute a file digest.
+So to speed up hash computation, each file is split into multiple chunks that are hashed separately. `p` stands for "parallel", because multiple hashing routines work in parallel to compute a file digest.

 ### Future work